 For $E_0=17.5$ \gev and the laser wavelength $\lambda=0.5$ \mum, $x=0.65$, $\omega_m/E_0=x/(x+1) \approx 0.394$, $W_{\GG, \rm max} \approx 13.3$ \gevcc, with a peak at 12 \gevcc, which covers the region of \bbbar resonances.
-The peak energy can be varied by the electron beam energy.
-The thickness of the laser target is taken to be equal to one scattering length for electrons with an initial energy.
+The peak energy can be varied by adjusting the electron beam energy.
+The thickness of the laser target is taken to be equal to one scattering length for electrons with the initial energy.
 The required flash energy is about 3 J. We consider both unpolarized (as currently available at the European XFEL) and $80\%$ longitudinally polarized electron beams.
 The laser beam should be circularly polarized, $P_c= \pm 1$, when circularly polarized high-energy photons are needed.
 Collisions of linearly polarized photons would also be of interest for physics; for that, linearly polarized laser beams should be used.
-The degree of circular polarization in the high-energy part of spectrum can be close to $100\%$ (for any $x$) and about $85\%$ for linear polarization (for $x=0.65$).
+The degree of circular polarization in the high-energy part of the spectrum can be close to $100\%$ (for any $x$) and about $85\%$ for linear polarization (for $x=0.65$).

 The \GG\ luminosity spectra for non-polarized and longitudinally polarized electrons are shown in Fig.~\ref{pol-np}.
 The spectra are decomposed into states with the total helicity of the colliding photons $J_z=0$ or $2$; the total luminosity is the sum of the two spectra.
 Also shown are the luminosities with a cut on the relative longitudinal momentum of the produced system that suppresses boosted collisions of photons with very different energies.
-Luminosity distributions similar to those in Fig.~\ref{pol-np} but for various distances $b$ between the conversion and interaction points, are given in ref.~\cite{telnov-gg12}.
+Luminosity distributions similar to those in Fig.~\ref{pol-np} but for various distances $b$ between the conversion and interaction points are given in ref.~\cite{telnov-gg12}.
 As the distance increases, the luminosity spectra become more monochromatic at the cost of some reduction in luminosity.

-For study of resonances, when the invariant mass is determined by the detector, the maximum luminosity is needed, therefore small distance is preferable, as in Fig.~\ref{pol-np}, where $\rho=b/\gamma \sigma_y=1$ and corresponding $b = 1.8$ mm.
+For the study of resonances, when the invariant mass is determined by the detector, the maximum luminosity is needed; therefore a small distance is preferable, as in Fig.~\ref{pol-np}, where $\rho=b/\gamma \sigma_y=1$ and corresponding $b = 1.8$ mm.